 Respondent shall obey all federal and state laws and regulations substantially related to the practice of veterinary medicine.
 Further, within Within thirty (30) days of any arrest-or, Respondent shall notify the Board.
 Within thirty (30) days of any conviction-, Respondent shall report to the Board and provide proof of compliance with the terms and conditions of the court order including, but not limited to, probation and restitution requirements.
-Respondent shall notify the Board of any change of name or address within thirty (30) days of the change.
+Obey all laws shall not be tolled.